object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

 Errors and exceptions
 =====================

-.. dropdown:: Video: errors and exceptions.
+.. details:: Video: errors and exceptions.

     .. vimeo:: 509280820